alanionita/people-counter-app-on-edge--openvio-pytorch-ffmpeg-mqtt/README.md

 ## Description

-A People Counter application that was containerised in
+A People Counter application that use inferwas containerised in order to enable portability.

-## How it Works
+##

-Details for ths

 ![architectural diagram](./docs/images/arch_diagram.png)